VermiNew/Flask_CalculationWizard/README.md

-# FlaskWebsite_UserData
+# Flask_CalculationWizard

-FlaskWebsite_UserData is a web application developed using the Flask microframework for Python.
+Flask_CalculationWizard is a web application developed using the Flask microframework for Python.
 This project provides a user-friendly platform for user registration, login, and data management.
 User authentication information and user-specific data are stored in JSON files.

 ## Features